-The course is focused on the basics and advancements in the area of Genetics and its application to understand various phenomena of inheritance in living world.
-The course is divided into classroom Hours, Assignments, mutual discussions and experimental planning.
-The overall aim of the course is to develop research aptitude of the students.
-The students will be expected to gain knowledge in the frontier fields of population, evolutionary and quantitative genetics.
+- 1. The course will envisage on the basics and advancements in the area of Genetics and its application to understand various phenomena of inheritance in living world. - 2.
+Gain knowledge in the frontier fields of population, evolutionary and quantitative genetics. - 3.
+Understand the history of gene, interaction of genes, genetic recombination producing the characters differently.